uwe-app/website/site/docs/getting-started/directory-index.md

 \{{> listing class="index-list"}}
 ```

-By default all files will be included in a directory listing but somtimes certain files such as error pages should be ignored, to omit a page from a directory listing disable the listing flag.
+By default all files will be included in a directory listing but sometimes certain files such as error pages should be ignored, to omit a page from a directory listing disable the listing flag.
 For example, we do this for the `404.md` files:

 ```markdown
 +++